BryanWilhite/nodejs/README.md

 My [SVG](https://www.w3.org/TR/SVG/) gurus are (currently) [Sara Soueidan](https://www.sarasoueidan.com/), [Tiffany Rayside](https://codepen.io/tmrDevelops/) and [Chris Coyier](https://chriscoyier.net/).
 With help from these two (and, of course, others), I need to get comfortable with the basics of SVG (`viewBox`, `preserveAspectRatio`, etc.).
 Then I need to looking to SVG fall back with the `picture` element.
 Next would the robust topic of SVG icons.

+### Typescript commentary

+My `typescript` [sample](./typescript) represents my relationship with [Typescript](https://www.typescriptlang.org/), intended to be deep and complex.
+In addition to the work here, my `songhay-core` [repo](https://github.com/BryanWilhite/songhay-core) literally implements the _core_ commitment of this Studio to Typescript.

 ### Web Components commentary

 I have not taken the relatively recently-available option to approach [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) [[GitHub](https://github.com/mdn/web-components-examples)] as a standard completely independent of Angular, Vue, React etc.